WICG/ua-client-hints/README.md

 doesn't match the engine that the relevant browser built themselves.
 What should we do in these cases?

-We have a few options for the string:
+There are a few options for the string:

 1.  `"Chrome 73"`, which has the least entropy, but also sets poor expectations.
 2.  `"CriOS 73"` (or `"Chrome on iOS 73"`, or similar) which is basically what's sent today, and categorizes the browser as distinct.